jthlim/jeff-phrasing/README.md

 6. `T` is `to`
 7. `D` is for past tense

-Once the verb forms, tenses and short forms are matched up, this results in:
+Once the verb forms and tenses are matched and short form applied, this results
-`I shouldn't have gone to`
+in: `I shouldn't have gone to`

 Example 2: See how the verb 'be' changes:
   * `SWREUFB` produces `I never am`